dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 This is *the* Pokemon you'll always want to catch and train.

 > Mewtwo's unmatched power really skews the Psychic-type list.
-Just know that the remaining Psychic-types listed all have higher DPS than most top attackers of other Types.
+Just know that the remaining Psychic-types listed all have higher `*[DPS]: Damage Per Second` than most top attackers of other Types.
 Mewtwo simply breaks the ceiling for what a #1 attacker is normally capable of.
 {:.note title="Comparison Note"}

 ### Espeon - MVE (Most Valuable Eevee)